 College Level Examination Program (CLEP)

-The College Level Examination Program is a national testing program of the College Entrance Examination Board through which a person may obtain college credit in a particular subject area by demonstrating proficiency on an examination.
+The College Board's College Level Examination Program is a national testing program through which a person may obtain college credit in a particular subject area by demonstrating proficiency on an examination.
 DCCC does not administer these exams.
 Area colleges and public libraries administer the CLEP General and Subject exams.
 There is a charge for each exam and pre-registration is required.

 The College awards credit for the subject area exams only.
-Students must request to have an official CLEP score report sent to the Director, Student Records and Registration.
+Students must request to have an official CLEP score report from the College Board be sent to the Director, Student Records and Registration.
 If the minimum score is achieved, a grade of “T” (Transfer) and credit hours for the course are awarded.
 No quality points are awarded, and the grade is not included in the grade point average.
-The student shall receive credit for the Subject Examinations at the levels recommended in the current edition of CLEP SCORES: Interpretation and Use, College Entrance Examination Board, Princeton, NJ, as modified by College policy.
-The current examinations and minimum acceptable scores can be found at https://clep.collegeboard.org/college-credit/davidson-county-community-college?destination=/search/colleges/us%3Fsearch_type%3D0

 Advanced Placement Program (AP)

-The College gives credit for courses in which College Entrance Examination Board Advanced Placement Examinations have been given and in which appropriate levels of competence have been demonstrated.
-If a student has taken Advanced Placement exams in high school, he or she should request an official AP score report from the College Board to be sent directly to the Student Records Office for evaluation of credit.
+The College gives credit for courses in which the College Board's Advanced Placement Examinations have been given and in which appropriate levels of competence have been demonstrated.
+If a student has taken Advanced Placement exams in high school, he or she should request an official AP score report from the College Board to be sent to the Student Records Office for evaluation of credit.
 If credit is awarded, a grade of “T” (Transfer) and credit hours for the course are awarded.
 No quality points are awarded, and the grade is not included in the grade point average.

 Students who successfully completed high school Career and Technical Education courses may receive credit for Davidson County Community College courses that cover the same content or skills development as identified by statewide or local articulation agreements.
 Students must have received a grade of “B” or better in their high school course and achieved a score of 93 or better on the standardized CTE post assessment.
 The Application for Articulated Credit is available from the county or city school systems and must be approved by a school administrator before submission to the Student Records Office.

-The DANTES program is a testing service conducted by the Educational Testing Service (ETS) to enable military personnel to obtain college credit for knowledge and skills acquired through nontraditional educational experiences in the Armed Forces.
+DSST is a testing service conducted by Prometric to enable students to obtain college credit for knowledge and skills acquired through nontraditional educational experiences.
 The College awards credit where applicable to the student’s program of study following the guidelines set by the American Council on Education.
 A grade of “T” and credit hours for the course(s) are awarded.
 No quality points are awarded, and the grade is not included in the grade point average.
-Official records for persons who completed DANTES Subject Standardized Tests after July 1, 1974, can be obtained from DANTES Contractor Representative (CLEP), Educational Testing Service, Box 2819, Princeton, NJ 08541.

 Credit When It's Due